Physics page for handouts and examples sheets

 *Kerr spacetime: the general stationary axisymmetric metric, the dragging of inertial frames, stationary limit surfaces, event horizons, the Kerr metric, structure of a rotating black hole, trajectories of massive particles and photons, Penrose process.*

-Linearised gravity and gravitational waves: weak field metric, linearised field equations, Lorenz gauge, wave solutions of field equations.
+*Linearised gravity and gravitational waves: weak field metric, linearised field equations, Lorenz gauge, wave solutions of linearised field equations.*

 Relativity: special, general and cosmological, Rindler W (OUP 2001).
 Good for the concepts and methods.
 Provides a lot of physical and geometrical insight.